-There are so many spooktacular things to do in Columbus for Halloween, it's tough to fit them all in!
+There are so many spooktacular things to do in Columbus for Halloween, it's tough to fit them all in.

 Halloween means different things to different people and everyone marks the holiday in a variety of ways.
 Some like the aesthetics, some like the spooky parts, and some like the history; truly there are so many aspects to Halloween, but whatever you're looking for, we've got an event for you.
-Check out our incredible list of ways to get in the Halloween spirit in Columbus for all types of personalities!
+Check out our incredible list of ways to get in the Halloween spirit in Columbus for all types of ghouls!

 Go ahead; pick your poison: